El Salvador at the 2019 Pan American Games

 El Salvador competed in the 2019 Pan American Games in Lima, Peru from July 26 to August 11, 2019.

 On July 1, 2019, archer Roberto Hernández was named as the country's flag bearer during the opening ceremony.
 On the same day the El Salvador Olympic Committee announced the full team of 56 athletes (29 men and 27 women) competing in 21 sports.
 Later three athletes (one man and two women) were added to the team.

 Competitors

-The following is the list of number of competitors (per gender) participating at the games per sport/discipline.
+The following is a gender-wise breakdown of the number of the country's competitors at the games per sport/discipline.

 Medalists

 The following competitors from El Salvador won medals at the games.
-In the by discipline sections below, medalists' names are bolded.
+In the by discipline sections below, medalists' names are in bold text.